-In the above proposition it is established that every hypohamiltonian snark is $j$-right for at least one $j\in\{1,2,3\}$.
-Thus, if a superposition $\tilde{G}$ of a snark $G$ is such that every edge of a cycle $C$ is superpositioned by a hypohamiltonian snark (which does not have to be the same one for all edges of $C$) so that the superedge obtained from the hypohamiltonian snark is $j$-right for $j=d_{i}$, then Theorem \ref{Tm_oneSE} implies the existence of a normal $5$-edge-coloring of the superposition $\tilde{G}$.
+In the above proposition, it is established that every hypohamiltonian snark is $j$-right for at least one $j\in\{1,2,3\}$.
+Let $\tilde{G}$ be a superposition of a snark $G$ such that every edge of a cycle $C$ is superpositioned by a hypohamiltonian snark (which does not have to be the same one for all edges of $C$) in a way that the superedge obtained from the hypohamiltonian snark is $j$-right for $j=d_{i}.$ For such a superposition, Theorem \ref{Tm_oneSE} implies the existence of a normal $5$-edge-coloring of the superposition $\tilde{G}$.

 There also exist snarks $H$ and pairs of vertices $x,y$ in them, such that $H_{x,y}$ is fully-right.
-For example, if one considers for $H$ the so called Flower snark $J_{5}$ shown in Figure \ref{Fig_completelyRight}, and for $x,y$ the pair of vertices designated in the figure, then it is evident from the figure that such $H_{x,y}$ is fully-right.
+For example, if one considers for $H$ the so-called Flower snark $J_{5}$ shown in Figure \ref{Fig_completelyRight}, and for $x,y$ the pair of vertices designated in the figure, then it is evident from the figure that such $H_{x,y}$ is fully-right.
 So, if $\tilde{G}=G_{C} (\mathcal{A},\mathcal{\mathcal{B}})$ is a superposition such that $\mathcal{B}_{i}=H_{x,y}$ for every $i,$ then Corollary \ref{Cor_oneSE} implies that $\tilde{G}$ has a normal $5$-edge-coloring.

-We will deal with Flower snarks in greater details in the next section, for now we will note that even hypohamiltonian snarks which are always dock-right for at least one dock out of three, are often not fully-right.
+We will deal with Flower snarks in greater details in the next section.
+For now, let us note that hypohamiltonian snarks are always dock-right for at least one dock out of three.
+Yet, they are often not fully-right.
 Consequently, we need a refinement of the sufficient condition from Theorem \ref{Tm_oneSE}.
 For that purpose, we introduce several more color schemes of a superedge in the next section.